Degenerate distribution: Constant random variable

-A constant random variable is almost surely constant, but the converse is not true, since if X is almost surely constant then there may still exist γ ∈ Ω such that X(γ) ≠ a.
+A constant random variable is almost surely constant, but the converse is not true, since if X is almost surely constant then there may still exist ω ∈ Ω such that X(ω) ≠ a.
 For practical purposes, the distinction between X being constant or almost surely constant is unimportant, since these two situation correspond to the same degenerate distribution: the Dirac measure.